stableton-dorahack/stablecoin-tact-contracts/sources/output/stableton_StablecoinMasterContract.md

 135: Code of a contract was not found
 136: Invalid address
 4429: Invalid sender
+13650: Invalid bounced message
+15032: not from stablecoin master
 16059: Invalid value
+22230: Already set
+31797: debt less than repay amount
+33545: not from gatekeeper
+53160: not from positions manager
+61910: not from positionsManager
 62972: Invalid balance
+63577: withdrawal amount more than position has